Two Gardens in One--

 More information from the How-To section of our website:

-For more on transplanting specific vegetables, please see this article.
+For important info on transplanting specific vegetables, please see this article.

 For more on winter gardening, please see the following articles: